DindinYT37/roblox-stats-tracker/README.md

 2. Install dependencies:
    `npm install`

-3. Copy config.example.js to config.js and configure your settings:
-   `cp config.example.js config.js`
-   Then edit config.js with your settings:
+3. Configure your settings in config.js:
-   - Set your ROBLOX universe ID
+   - Set your ROBLOX universe ID (currently set to 1931573465)
-   - Set your group ID
+   - Set your group ID (currently set to 2880815)
-   - Adjust the save interval if needed
+   - Adjust the save interval if needed (default is 5 minutes)

 ### Finding your ROBLOX universe ID and group ID